Romandas-A/mandala-llm-healing/README.md

 - **Broken knowledge** (missing facts, hallucinations, contradictions) manifests as **asymmetries, distortions, or fragile branches**.

 By detecting and healing these weak areas,
-the model can **self-perfect** over time — without human intervention.
+the model can **self-perfect** over time — without requiring external data or human retraining.

 ---